pikatchu/closedsource/book/0040-the_voices.md

 ![inquisitor Flinch](/assets/images/flinch.png)

-The morning light streamed through the windows of Elias’ apartment.
+The morning light streamed through the windows of Elias' apartment.

 Leo stretched, already dressed and ready for school.
 He turned toward the couch, where Elias had fallen asleep, a book resting on his belly.